 The majority of this data is about us, and what we do online.
 With data growing at this rate, imagine how much there’ll be in ten years!

 Pigeonholed by behavior patterns

-One significant way companies are already using Big Data is to find patterns in our behavior.
+One significant way companies already use big data is to find patterns in our behavior.
 These patterns are used to predict our future behavior, make assumptions about who we are, and sell to us more effectively.

 The New York Times has reported that retailers and lenders are already using data on past purchases to predict which customers are likely to make repayments on time.
 One Canadian retailer found that customers who bought premium birdseed were very likely to make payments on time.
 Customers who bought skull-shaped car accessories were more likely to miss payments.

-All customers who fit the latter pattern were rejected for store credit – even if they were new applicants who had not missed payments in the past.
+Scarily, all customers who fit the latter pattern were rejected for store credit—even if they were new applicants who had not missed payments in the past.

 Predicting the future

 The trend is that we are sharing more data about ourselves, through more devices.
 The Internet of Things will increase that further and methods for organizing and analyzing big data are evolving too.

 With so much data about our habits available to them, internet companies could soon know more about us than we know about ourselves—including what we’ll do next.